Plutonium-238: Initial production

-Human radiation experiments
+Manhattan Project

 Plutonium was first synthesized in 1940 and isolated in 1941 by chemists at the University of California, Berkeley.

 The Manhattan Project began shortly after the discovery, with most early research (pre-1944) carried out using small samples manufactured using the large cyclotrons at the Berkeley Rad Lab and Washington University in St. Louis.

 Much of the difficulty encountered during the Manhattan Project regarded the production and testing of nuclear fuel.
 Both uranium and plutonium were eventually determined to be fissile, but in each case they had to be purified to select for the isotopes suitable for an atomic bomb.

 With World War II underway, the research teams were pressed for time.
-While samples of plutonium were available in small quantities and being handled by researchers, no one knew what health effects this might have.
 Micrograms of plutonium were made by cyclotrons in 1942 and 1943.
-In the fall of 1943 Robert Oppenheimer is quoted as saying "there's only a twentieth of a milligram in existence."
+In late 1943 Robert Oppenheimer is quoted as saying "there's only a twentieth of a milligram in existence."

 By his request, the Rad Lab at Berkeley made available 1.2 mg of plutonium by the end of October 1943, most of which was taken to Los Alamos for theoretical work there.

 The world's second reactor, the X-10 Graphite Reactor built at a secret site at Oak Ridge, would be fully operational in 1944.
 In November 1943, shortly after its initial start-up, it was able to produce a minuscule 500 mg.
 However, this plutonium was mixed with large amounts of uranium fuel and destined for the nearby chemical processing pilot plant for isotopic separation (enrichment).
-Gram amounts of plutonium wouldn't be available until spring of 1944.
+Gram amounts of plutonium would not be available until early 1944.

+Industrial-scale production of plutonium only began in March 1945 when the B Reactor at the Hanford Site began operation.